Actindo-AG/Documentation/DataHub/Operation/01_ManageETLMappings.md

     - If the destination attribute is multi-channel, the *Channel* drop-down list is displayed additionally below the destination attribute.
     - If the destination attribute is multi-language and multi-channel, the *Language* and the *Channel* drop-down lists are additionally displayed below the destination attribute.

 4. Select the appropriate language in the *Language* and/or the appropriate channel in the *Channel* drop-down list in the *Settings* section.
 In the *Language* drop-down list, all active languages are displayed.
-In the *Channel* drop-down list, all active channels are displayed.
+In the *Channel* drop-down list, all active scopes are displayed.

 5. Select the appropriate option in the *Extension* drop-down list in the *Settings* section.
 All extensions that are matching the data type of the destination attribute are displayed in the drop-down list.
     If the selected extension requires further configuration settings, the *Configuration* section is displayed below the *Settings* section.

-    > [Info] For detailed information about the data types, see [Data type list](../UserInterface/04_DataTypeList.md).
+    > [Info] For detailed information about the data types, see [Data type list](../UserInterface/05_DataTypeList.md).
-    For detailed information about the ETL extensions, see [ETL extensions list](../UserInterface/03_ETLExtensions.md).
+    For detailed information about the ETL extensions, see [ETL extensions list](../UserInterface/04_ETLExtensions.md).

 6. Select the appropriate tracking mode in the drop-down list *Override change tracking mode*.
 By default, the **Use default** option is preselected.
 The following modes are available:
     - **Use default**